sudave13/bigssslabjournal/README.md

 The forked repository at your local path contains all of the files you need.
 All you need for it to work is (the latest version of) R and R-studio installed.

 ## Journal your work:
-1. Navigate to the repository at your local path and open the 'bigssslabjournal.Rproj' file.
+1. Right-click on the repository name and click 'Open in Rstudio'; alternately, you can navigate to the repository at your local path and open the 'bigssslabjournal.Rproj' file.
 This should automatically open R-studio, and your current working environment will be inside this project.
 2. Inside R-studio you should see a files tab in the bottom right hand corner;
 3. Customize the 'index.Rmd' as you wish within R-studio, to make it your own;
-4. Journal your work by editing the 'journal.Rmd'-files.
+4. Journal your work using .Rmd-files.

 You can keep your personal notes and working scripts in the '_test'-folder.
 Scripts contained in this folder will not be compiled.

 ## Hosting on Github:
 1. Recompile the lab journal website using the build function in the top right hand corner;
 2. Push your changes to GitHub using GitHub Desktop.
+3. Your personal lab journal website will be published at: https://{USERNAME}.github.io/bigssslabjournal/